Shaon2221/Real-Time-Tweet-Analysis-on-US-Election-2020/README.md

 # Tools Used
-### Python, Pandas, Matplotlib, Seaborn, NLTK,Textblob
+### Python, Pandas, Matplotlib, Seaborn, NLTK, TextBlob

 _Any recommendation or correction is highly appreciated.
 Thank You_